itsrobel/spacetime/README.md

   - [ ] I need a way to delete decks
   - [ ] I need a way to remove flashcards from deck

-- [ ] I need to be able to update the visibility of decks

 what should the flashcard table look like?

 | title | content | ...decks |